 We (T.J. and Lisa) are professionals who left Silicon Valley in California to pursue a more adventurous lifestyle.
 We have two dogs; an Australian Shepherd, Q, and a Golden Retriever, Sophie.
 We also have three horses; Biskit, a Palamino, Jesse, a Mustang and Gus, a grey Quarterhorse.
+Workawayers are unable to ride horses due to liability issues.
 The property sits on 35 acres with 360-degree views of mountains, canyons, and a world heritage site.
 It includes a meadow, a forest with hiking trails, raised garden beds, a pond, horse facilities, and an art studio.
 All within 2 miles of the historic town of Mancos, Colorado.

-Depending on the season, volunteer assignments include gardening, mowing, tree planting and care, animal care, cleaning horse pen, ditch irrigation, fire mitigation and general maintenance projects.
+Depending on the season, volunteer assignments include general maintenance and repair, building, staining, fire and weed mitigation.
 Building projects include minor renovations.
 Also looking for carpentry and automotive experience.

 Two types of accommodations for singles or couples only: 1) Guest bedroom with queen bed, private bath and laundry located within home.
 2) 17 ft Sportsman camper on property with queen bed, pull out single bed, kitchen and bath with toilet and shower.
 Private outdoor space with firepit.
 Three meals a day and snacks included.
 Option to eat dinner with family or on your own.

 Public Transportation is not available so a rental car or personal vehicle is best if you want to explore the area.
-Guest may use host bike.
-Workawayers are unable to ride horses due to liability issues.
+Guests may use a host bike.

 Limited internet access